isomerpages/govtech-stp/_work-pass-holder-lane/foreign-domestic-workers-fdws-and-confinement-nannies-cns/additional-responsibilities-for-party-submitting-the-entry-application.md

 ### Penalties for non-compliance

-Employers, employment agencies, FDWs and CNs have a collective duty to comply with the entry approval requirements.
+Employers, employment agencies, FDWs and CNs have a collective duty to fulfil the entry approval requirements.

-Enforcement action, including revocation of work passes and suspension of work pass privileges, will be taken for non-compliance or false declarations.
+Enforcement action, including revocation of work passes and suspension of work pass privileges, will be taken for non-compliance or false declaration.
 Demerit points will also be imposed on employment agencies whose actions result in violation of the requirements by FDWs or CNs.